Adventure em

 Instructions

 The roof can be accessed via a fire escape ladder that hangs from the Northern half of the back of the building.
 This last segment of this ladder is almost always secured, but motivated or tall students can still grab a hold and pull themselves up.
-If you're as small as I am, a simple rope thrown over the lowest loop can make this feat ten times easier, especially if you make a foothold.

 And of course, you might get lucky and find the ladder hanging down, as shown in the picture.